Self-help audio files

 How to survive an emotional crisis / Meditation practice audio files

-This folder contains audio tracks produced by the Counseling Center to teach and explain basic coping strategies.
+This folder contains audio tracks produced by the Center for Counseling & Psychological Services (CAPS) to teach and explain basic coping strategies.
 These tracks include demonstrations of diaphragmatic breathing, progressive muscle relaxation, visualization, meditation using a mantra, tips for improving sleep, and meditation to cope with painful emotions.

-There is no copy protection on these files, so you can listen to them on your computer, burn them to a CD, or add them to any device that can play mp3 files.
+There is no copy protection on these files, so you can stream them on your computer or add them to any device that can play mp3 files.
 Contact Paul Mikowski, Psy.D., if you have any questions (email@example.com or 607-274-3136).

 1) Left-click on a track to select it and then, on the new page, click it again if you would like to stream it over your Internet connection

 2) Alternatively, you can left-click on a track to select it and, on the new page right-click on the track and (on a PC) select Save Link As to save the file anywhere on your computer.
-If you save the file to your computer, you can then burn it to a CD or add it to any mp3 player.
+If you save the file to your computer, you can add it to any device that plays mp3 files.

 Explaining Why Relaxation Exercises Work: